ibmresilient/resilient-community-apps/fn_mcafee_opendxl/README.md

 ## Integration McAfee DXL Listener
-#### This integration is designed to listen on a DXL topic and map the data into an Incident DTO and sent to Resilient to create Incidents and Artifacts
+#### This integration is designed to listen on a DXL topic, map the data into an Incident DTO, and send it to the Resilient platform to create incidents and artifacts.

-It is included in the same package and installed/uninstalled in the same manor as above.
+It is included in the same package as the Function McAfee Publish to DXL function and installed/uninstalled in described above.

-The following values will need to be set in the config file under the `[fn_mcafee_opendxl]` section:
+After installing it, set the following values in the config file under the `[fn_mcafee_opendxl]` section

     dxlclient_config=<path_to_dxlclient.config_file>
     topic_listener_on=[True|False]  #Turns the listener on or off